 Thursday Group central Bristol.
 The group will restart as soon as it is safe to do so and a viable number of participants have committed to attend.

 I started my therapeutic career in groupwork whilst working in a child and family in and outpatient setting and remain a strong advocate of its potential for healing and growth.

 For those who join a group there are clearly more bodies, more hearts, more heads than one at work at any one time.
 In its ability to support, challenge and create a well functioning group often bears out the adage that something can be bigger and better than the sum of its parts.
 I continue to be moved by a group's ability to help people move on in their lives.

-The Thursday evening psychotherapy group in central Bristol, which began in October '07, is taking a break until we are able to return to face to face work - hopefully later this year.
+The Thursday evening psychotherapy group in central Bristol, which began in October '07, is taking a break until we are able to return to face to face work - hopefully in the Spring of '22.